What are Thermodynamic Solar Panels?

 Are They Eco-Friendly?

 Thermodynamic solar panels use less electricity than immersion heaters.
 This is a clear positive for the environment.
 However, heat pumps are a better choice because they use even less electricity.
-Best of all are solar thermal panels which use only a tiny amount of electricity for the pump.
+Solar thermal panels are betters still, as they use only a tiny amount of electricity for the pump.
+Best of all are solar PV panels with can provide you with both hot water and electricity.
 Overall, thermodynamic solar panels compare well to immersion heaters but poorly to other options in terms of energy consumption.

 Another consideration is the fluid inside the panels.
 Both thermodynamic solar panels and heat pumps depend on refrigerants to make them work.
 Often, these refrigerants contain HFCs.
 This is an issue because HFCs are extremely potent greenhouse gases.
 Any leaks pose a serious environmental risk.
 On the other hand, immersion heaters and solar thermal panels don’t contain refrigerants.
 If you’re concerned about the environmental impact of HFCs then look for heat pumps and thermodynamic solar panels with supercritical CO2 or hydrocarbon refrigerants, instead of HFCs.